jillianhunter1/CMSI-4072_Hunter/documents/UserManual.md

 ## 3. Using Fusion

 ### **3.1 The Main Dashboard**
-When you first open Fusion, you’ll see a clean, dark-themed interface.
+When you first open Fusion, you’ll see a clean interface.

-*   **Marvin's Tip:** "Look at the sidebar on the left.
-That's where your history lives!"

 ### **3.2 Submitting a Prompt**
 1.  **Type your question:** Locate the large text area in the center that says "Type your prompt here...".